MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/about-intelligent-edge.md

 ### Extensions

-When an Intelligent Cloud environment is configured, it is highly recommended that you test the impact of any Extension in a Sandbox environment before having it installed in your production [!INCLUDE[prodshort](../developer/includes/prodshort.md)] Intelligent Cloud tenant to help avoid any data failures or untended consequences.
+When an Intelligent Cloud environment is configured, it is highly recommended that you test the impact of any Extension in a Sandbox environment before having it installed in your production [!INCLUDE[prodshort](../developer/includes/prodshort.md)] Intelligent Cloud tenant to help avoid any data failures or unintended consequences.

 ## System requirements